Structure and Function

 Lastly, the height of the ethmoid roof can vary between patients and vary between each side in the same patient.
 When there is asymmetry of ethmoid roof height in a patient, the risk of intracranial penetration during FESS is higher.

 Paranasal sinuses are prone to inflammation and infection.
-If the paranasal sinuses become blocked from secretions or a mass, the drainage of mucus is interrupted, and sinusitis can result.
-The maxillary sinus may be involved from any process in the teeth or the gums.
-The frontal and maxillary sinuses may be involved in allergies.
-Depending on the cause, sinusitis is treated with corticosteroids, decongestant, nasal irrigation, and hydration.
-Rarely surgical intervention may be required to enhance drainage.
+The mucus drainage is interrupted when the paranasal sinuses become blocked from secretions or a mass, causing sinusitis.
+Depending on the cause, sinusitis is treated with corticosteroids, decongestants, nasal irrigation, and hydration.
+Rarely surgical intervention is required to enhance drainage.

 Malignancies of the paranasal sinuses are rare.
 The majority of cancers occur in the maxillary sinus and are more common in men than women.
 Maxillary sinus malignancies occur between ages 45 to 70, and the most frequent is a sarcoma.
 Even though metastases are rare, these malignancies are locally invasive and destructive.
 Diagnosis in most cases is delayed, and the prognosis is poor.